ray-project/ray/doc/source/tune-distributed.rst

 .. code-block:: bash

     # Single-node execution
-    python script.py
+    $ python script.py

     # Connect to an existing ray cluster
-    python script.py --redis-address=localhost:1234
+    $ python script.py --redis-address=localhost:1234

 Launching a cloud cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-If you have already have a list of nodes, skip down to the Local Cluster Usage section.
+If you have already have a list of nodes, skip down to the `Local Cluster Usage <tune-distributed.html#local-cluster-usage>`_- section.

 You can use this YAML configuration file to kick off your cluster.
 The following instructions are for AWS and will require you to run ``aws configure``.
 Ray currently supports AWS and GCP.
 Below, we will launch nodes on AWS that will default to using the Deep Learning AMI.
 See the `cluster setup documentation <autoscaling.html>`__.